WildcatZack/fastapi-jinja-bootstrap-starter/README.md

    # or inside Docker: docker compose run --rm assets npm run build
    ```

+If you need to keep working while the assets are missing, the app will
+automatically fall back to CDN-hosted Bootstrap CSS/JS and icons whenever the
+committed placeholders are detected.
+This keeps the navbar toggle and icons
+functional while you gather the build logs above.
+Once your local build
+completes, those CDN links will be skipped in favor of the compiled files under
+`app/static`.

 Sharing the logs from steps 1–3 will make it straightforward to see whether the
 Sass/esbuild pipeline finished and whether the icon fonts were copied into
 `app/static/fonts`.